Rianna Loving

-Rianna Loving (born September 13, 1980) is an American beauty product developer and a licensed aesthetician.
+Rianna Loving (born September 13, 1980) is an American beauty product developer, actress, and a licensed aesthetician.
 She is also an entrepreneur and a published writer on beauty, skincare and cosmetics.
 She is the founder of Organic to Green.
 She has created brands such as Orgo Beauty, Beauty Cirque and Cirque Boutique, and refillable amenities for airlines and hotel amenities.

 Early life

 Loving was born in Burbank, California.
 She is a former actress.

 Acting career

-Loving has been trained in dance, acting, piano, and vocals since she was six years old.
+Loving is a trained dancer, along with her skills in acting, piano, and vocals since she was six years old.
 At the age of fifteen, she was cast in a local television commercial.

 In 1999–2000 Loving portrayed Rianna Miner in the soap opera The Young and the Restless.
 Other recurring roles included Sabrina in Undressed, Esme in Beverly Hills, 90210, and Jane on The Bold and the Beautiful.
 She was also cast to star in a Pepsi commercial alongside Ricky Martin, and had roles on The Andy Dick Show on MTV, American Family on PBS, and Nickelodeon's All That.